analytics

 Retention and ASO

 Retention is an indirect but powerful ASO factor.
-Apps with strong retention maintain higher engagement metrics, which the app store algorithms use as ranking signals.
-High retention also leads to more ratings and reviews over time, which improves both ranking and conversion rate.
+Apps with strong retention maintain higher engagement metrics, which app store algorithms use as ranking signals.
+High retention also generates more ratings and reviews over time, improving both placement and conversion rate.

-Retention also affects the sustainability of your growth.
-If you acquire 1,000 users per day but retain only 5% at Day 30, your active user base grows slowly.
-If you retain 15%, it grows three times faster from the same acquisition rate.
+Retention shapes the sustainability of your growth.
+If you acquire 1,000 users per day but keep only 5% at Day 30, your active user base grows slowly.
+If you keep 15%, it expands three times faster from the same acquisition rate.

 Measuring Retention